kscalelabs/rdme-docs/docs/Getting Started/introduction-1/build-and-test-skills.md

 import pykos
 ```

-If you have a operational robot, you can now program your first skill.
+If you have a operational robot, you can now record your first actions.

 To make it easier to get started with KOS skills, we've written a Python package to record and playback your robot's actions.